Manage event subscriptions (Recommended)

 The type of alert subscription.
 Valid values:

-• System Event: Aggregates fault and operational events from cloud services.
-Subscribing lets you receive notifications or trigger external actions.
-Define the subscription scope: Product, Event Type, Event Name, Event Level, Application Group, Event Content, and Event Resource.
+• System Event: aggregates fault and O&M events from various cloud products.
+By subscribing to system events, you can receive timely notifications or trigger external systems when events occur.
+You must define the subscription scope for system events, including Product, Event Type, Event Name, Event Level, Application Group, Event Content, and Event Resource.

 "content": {